Plain concrete, commonly known as mass concrete, is a mixture of binding material, fine aggregate, coarse aggregate, and water.

 Properties of Green Concrete

-Concrete that is made from concrete wastes that are eco-friendly is called “Green concrete”.
-Green Concrete is a term given to concrete that has had extra steps taken in the mix design and placement to ensure a sustainable structure and a long life cycle with a low maintenance surface. e.g. Energy saving, CO2 emissions, wastewater.
+Concrete made from eco-friendly concrete waste is called “Green concrete”.
+Green Concrete is concrete that has undergone additional steps in the mix design and placement to ensure a sustainable structure with a long life cycle and a low-maintenance surface. e.g., energy savings, CO2 emissions, wastewater.

 The following are the properties of Green Concrete;

 1. Workability: This is defined as the ease with which concrete can be compacted fully without segregating and bleeding.
 It can also be defined as the amount of internal work required to fully compact the concrete to optimum density.
-The workability depends upon the quantity of water, grading, shape, and percentage of the aggregates present in the concrete.
+Workability depends on the quantity of water, grading, shape, and the percentage of aggregates in the concrete.

 Workability is measured by